ckanchan/site/content/policies/saailite.md

 title: "SAAi Lite Privacy Policy"
 url: /software/saai/privacy/lite
 hidden: true
-additionalfooter: "Apple, the Apple logo, iPad and iOS are trademarks of Apple Inc., registered in the U.S. and other countries and regions.
+additionalfooter: "Apple, the Apple logo, iPhone, iPad and iOS are trademarks of Apple Inc., registered in the U.S. and other countries and regions.
 App Store is a service mark of Apple Inc."
 ---

 [SAAi](/software/saai/) does not collect, store, or transmit any user data whatsoever.
 As a content viewer, it offers no facility for the user to enter and record any personally identifiable information.